NovaPlayBuild/cli/README.md

 ## Publish

 The `publish` command requires a local YML file.
-The default YML path used is `./novaplay.yml`, but you can also specify the path to this file with the `--yml-path` flag or the `novaPLAY_YML_PATH` environment variable.
+The default YML path used is `./novaplay.yml`, but you can also specify the path to this file with the `--yml-path` flag or the `HYPERPLAY_YML_PATH` environment variable.

 Note that in either case, you must pass a private key for an address added to your project or account with the cli flag `--private-key <value>`.